tusharkalal20/Personal-Finance-Analysis/README.md

 2. Income Analysis:
    - Breakdown of Income by Different Sources

-3. Trends:
    - Income Trend over Time

+3. Income AnalysisExpenditure Analysis:
    - Expenditure Trend over Time
-   - Correlation between Income Growth and Expenditure

-4. Expense Categories:
    - Categorization of Expenses by Percentage and Amount

-5. Investments:
+6. Investments:
    - Allocation of investments by Assets
    - Present Value of Investments